frc5431/Styleguide/README.md

 `protected` and package variables are okay.

 **EXCEPTION:** There are very specific cases in which it's okay to use `public`, however those should be evaluated on a case-by-case basis.
+Usually, you can use `public` variables in POD (Plain Old Data) classes, where the `class` only contains variables and no methods at all.

 *REASONING:*
  * Getters and setters provide more verbosity